IgniteUI/app-builder-docfx/en/account-inactivity-and-data-retention-policy.md

 | 120 days post-expiry           | All App Builder data is deleted          |
 | Subscription renewed           | Timer is reset, no deletion              |
 | GDPR deletion requested        | Personal info and workspace data deleted |

+For details on personal data collection and retention practices, refer to our [Privacy Policy](https://www.appbuilder.dev/privacy-policy).

 ---